ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 change event for its result.
 After command A queues command B, it is free to continue executing any logic that does not rely on command B's result, but once it reaches this blocking point, it must wait.

-MCS keeps track of these blocking commands by adding unique command IDs to a set as they are queued, and removing them when change events for the longRunningCommandResult attribute are recieved.
+MCS keeps track of these blocking commands by adding their unique command IDs to a set as they are queued, and removing them when change events for the ``longRunningCommandResult`` attribute are recieved.
-This way, when command A reaches its blocking point, it calls a function that waits until the set is empty (at which point it knows command B's result has arrived), else the timeout is reached and command A fails.
+This way, when command A reaches its blocking point, it calls a function that waits until the set is empty (indicating command B's result has arrived), else the timeout is reached and the parent command fails.

 Locks (Mutexes) are used to protect against race conditions; when multiple threads attempt to access a shared resource concurrently.
-Sticking with our previous example, when command A adds command B to the queue, it also adds command B to the blocking_commands set.
+Sticking with the previous example, when command A adds command B to the queue, it also adds command B to the blocking_commands set.
-Without locking the set during the add operation, command B would be free to manipulate blocking_commands as well, which could lead to a non-deterministic result.
-If command A is the first of several commands issued in a loop, it is possible that the next command, command C, could be added to blocking_commands at the same moment command B's results change event is recieved, causing command B to be removed from blocking_commands.
+Without locking the set during this add operation, command B would be free to manipulate the blocking_commands set as well, which could lead to a non-deterministic result.
+If command A is the first of several commands issued in a loop, it is possible that the next command, command C, will attempt to be added to blocking_commands at the same moment command B's results change event is recieved, which would simultaneously attempt to remove command B from blocking_commands.
 Using a lock to access blocking_commands restores determinism because if the add operation locks the set, the remove operation will wait patiently until it unlocks, and vice versa.

-In addition to protecting the blocking_commands set, locks also protect state transitions, as well as certain attribute accesses, such as healthState and Subarray.lastDelayModel.
-Some of these locks are not currently necessarry, but as event-driven functionality continues to be added, new change event callbacks may opt to update these resources, so locks were proactively created.
+In addition to protecting the blocking_commands set, locks also protect state transitions, as well as certain attribute accesses, such as ``healthState`` and ``Subarray.lastDelayModel``.
+Some of these locks are not currently necessarry, but as event-driven functionality continues to be added to MCS, new change event callbacks may opt to update these resources, so locks were proactively added.

 Talon DX Log Consumer
 =====================================================